 - A photoelectric detector to measure the transmitted light and convert that value into electrical output

-(a logarithmic scale from zero to infinity) are the measured values, the displayed values are usually mg/L or ppm which are calculated from measured values.
+Like colorimeters, photometers measure the concentration of an ion.
+Also like colorimeters, though transmittance (a linear scale from 0-100%) or absorbance (a logarithmic scale from zero to infinity) are the measured values, the displayed values are usually mg/L or ppm which are calculated from measured values.

-of light—often from around 200mn to 1100mn (though ranges, or course, differ from model to model)—rather than just a handful.
-This makes spectrophotometers suitable for the widest range of
+3. Spectrophotometers are the most advanced of photometric measuring instruments.
+They differ from colorimeters and photometers as they measure across a wide range of wavelengths of light—often from around 200mn to 1100mn (though ranges, or course, differ from model to model)—rather than just a handful.
+This makes spectrophotometers suitable for the widest range of photometric measurement, capable of measurements within the ultraviolet range as well as the entire visible light spectrum

 Spectrophotometers use prisms to split white light into a spectrum before each wavelength band is selected for testing.
-During testing, cuvettes, containing the test solution and a specific
+During testing, cuvettes, containing the test solution and a specific reagent, are exposed to the different wavelengths of light.
+As with colorimeters, the light passing through the test solution is measured with the absorbed light being directly proportional to the concentration of the ion.

-fill each cuvette with the test solution, add a different reagent to each cuvette depending upon the ions for which you want to test, place the cuvettes in the spectrophotometer and test.
-The
+To accommodate for the multiple wavelengths of light that can be used simultaneously for testing, many spectrophotometers include cell holders that can handle numerous cuvettes at once.
+Simply fill each cuvette with the test solution, add a different reagent to each cuvette depending upon the ions for which you want to test, place the cuvettes in the spectrophotometer and test.
+The instrument will provide results for each of the test solution/reagent combinations without having to reload.

 Things to Consider When Selecting a Photometric Measurement Instrument: